Skip to main content

 They both look like they could work.

-And often this will happen when you are moving the colour wheel around your home on different fabrics and finishes.
+And often you’ll see a couple of possibilities when you are moving the colour wheel around your home on different fabrics and finishes.

-What this means is that you pull out both sets of samples from each undertone to see which one is perfect.
+What this means is that you pull out both sets of large painted samples from each undertone to see which one is perfect.

 The difference between ‘meh’ and perfect, is easy to see once you have a large sample.